JfrAziz/jfraziz/readme.md

 ## :man_technologist: About Me

-a Typescript user, mostly frontend development with react, but doing backend with Java/Kotlin sometimes express at my job.
-I know a little bit about data stuff, like Python & R.
+a Typescript user, mostly frontend development with react, but doing backend with Java/Kotlin sometimes node.js at my job.
+I know a little bit about data stuff, like Python, R, and SQL Stuff